Skip to main content

 HIGH PREVALENCE

-Sesame seeds and paste (tahini) are widely used in Turkish cooking.
+Sesame seeds and tahini paste are used widely in Turkish cooking.

 COMMONLY FOUND IN: